-Carbon-absorbing, oxygen-producing, air-cleaning, an alternative energy source, an ecological beauty aid, a vitamin-rich power food: these are not words normally associated with a highway bridge.
+Carbon-absorbing, oxygen-producing, air-cleaning, an alternative energy source, an ecological beauty aid, a vitamin-rich future food: these are not words normally associated with a highway bridge.
 Yet with the addition of a system containing clear tubes, a pump system and a rich organic liquid, drivers in Geneva have an entirely new vocabulary with which to describe the function of bridges in their city.

 Dutch-Flemish design group Cloud Collective installed an algae growing system on an ordinary Geneva highway bridge, turning an uncelebrated part of the city’s grey infrastructure into a platform for future urban food and fuel.

 The benefits of the Culture Urbaine system to the immediate area and the city’s overall ecosystem are numerous.
 The algae eats the CO2 created by the cars and produces oxygen as part of its natural process.
 In addition, the algae produced by the bridge system, says the collective, “can be used to filter air, as a combustible biomass, or even as raw material for different cosmetic and alimentary products.”

 Cloud Collective’s inspiration for the project was to rethink the potential of merging natural and urban processes, to “try to prove that even these locations of highways and car routes – despite their anonymous and generic character – can play an important role in the production of food and biomass.”